aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttagrangestart/_index.md

 ```

 Gets the [BuildingBlock](../../com.aspose.words/buildingblock/) containing placeholder text which should be displayed when this structured document tag run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/structureddocumenttagrangestart/\#getXmlMapping) element or the [isShowingPlaceholderText()](../../com.aspose.words/structureddocumenttagrangestart/\#isShowingPlaceholderText) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/structureddocumenttagrangestart/\#isShowingPlaceholderText-boolean) element is  true .

+ **Remarks:**

 Can be  null , meaning that the placeholder is not applicable for this structured document tag.

 **Returns:**
 [BuildingBlock](../../com.aspose.words/buildingblock/) - The [BuildingBlock](../../com.aspose.words/buildingblock/) containing placeholder text which should be displayed when this structured document tag run contents are empty, the associated mapped XML element is empty as specified via the [getXmlMapping()](../../com.aspose.words/structureddocumenttagrangestart/\#getXmlMapping) element or the [isShowingPlaceholderText()](../../com.aspose.words/structureddocumenttagrangestart/\#isShowingPlaceholderText) / [isShowingPlaceholderText(boolean)](../../com.aspose.words/structureddocumenttagrangestart/\#isShowingPlaceholderText-boolean) element is  true .